The Importance of the AFTR Program

-AFSP Requirements for NON-EXEMPT preparers
+AFSP Requirements for NON-EXEMPT Preparers

-Take 18 hours of continuing education including:
+Non-exempt preparers must complete 18 hours of continuing education, including:

-- 10-hours of Federal Tax Law Topics
+- 10 hours of Federal Tax Law Topics

 - 3 hours of tax law updates